-New!
-Report radio or TV reception problems here.
+Notice an problem?
+Report radio or TV reception issues here.

 Good news for KRNN and KXLL listeners!

 On October 6, 2021, KRNN and KXLL started broadcasting from repeater stations from the Federal Building in downtown Juneau, in addition to the main transmitters on Auke Mt.
 That means listeners will receive the stations on two places on the radio dial.

 • KRNN is on 102.7 (Auke Mt.) and 103.1 (downtown Juneau)

 • KXLL is on 100.7 (Auke Mt.) and 101.7 (downtown Juneau)

 A note for television viewers in Juneau.

 All of KTOO’s TV services, including KTOO 360TV (Formerly 360 North), are available over standard free broadcast TV in downtown Juneau.
 Our transmitter is in the KTOO building at 360 Egan Drive.

 The type of antenna you’ll need will depend on your exact location.
 If you are nearby or have a direct line of site to the KTOO building, you can get away with less.
 If you are a bit more tucked away in downtown behind large buildings, then you might need a little bigger.